 To set a relationship field, select the arrow icon () next to the field in question within the canvas.
 In the case of the Opportunities schema, this is the

 accountKey.sourceKey field since the goal is to establish a many-to-one relationship with an account.

 A dialog appears that allows you to specify the details about the relationship.
 The relationship type is automatically set to Many-to-one.

-Under Reference Schema, use the search bar to find the name of the destination schema.
-When you highlight the destination schema’s name, the Reference Identity Namespace field automatically updates to the namespace of the schema’s primary identity.
+Under Reference Schema, use the search bar to find the name of the reference schema.
+When you highlight the reference schema’s name, the Reference Identity Namespace field automatically updates to the namespace of the schema’s primary identity.

 The canvas reappears, with the relationship field now marked with the friendly name you provided earlier.
 The relationship name is also listed under the left rail for easy reference.

-If you view the structure of the destination schema, the relationship marker appears next to the schema’s primary identity field and in the left rail.
+If you view the structure of the reference schema, the relationship marker appears next to the schema’s primary identity field and in the left rail.